mlagisz/EcoEvo_societies_list/README.md

 Supporting information for this project will be publicly available at [LINK to be added].

 ## 💻 Data and code files
-A copy of our final data and code files will be publicly availabe at [LINK to be added].
+A copy of our final data and code files will be publicly available at [LINK to be added].

 ## ⏰ Code of Conduct
 We expect all project contributors to familiarize themselves and follow our [Code of Conduct](/CODE_OF_CONDUCT.md).